 Fatigue and weight loss predict survival on circadian chemotherapy for metastatic colorectal cancer (pages 2564–2573)

-Pasquale F. Innominato, Sylvie Giacchetti, Thierry Moreau, Georg A. Bjarnason, Rune Smaaland, Christian Focan, Carlo Garufi, Stefano Iacobelli, Marco Tampellini, Salvatore Tumolo, Carlos Carvalho, Abdoulaye Karaboué, Antoine Poncet, David Spiegel and Francis Lévi, International Association for Research on Time in Biology and Chronotherapy (ARTBC) Chronotherapy Group
+Pasquale F. Innominato, Sylvie Giacchetti, Thierry Moreau, Georg A. Bjarnason, Rune Smaaland, Christian Focan, Carlo Garufi, Stefano Iacobelli, Marco Tampellini, Salvatore Tumolo, Carlos Carvalho, Abdoulaye Karaboué, Antoine Poncet, David Spiegel, Francis Lévi and for the International Association for Research on Time in Biology and Chronotherapy (ARTBC) Chronotherapy Group

 Circadian-based chemotherapy, which accounts for physiologic oscillations in biologic functions over 24 hours, achieves the best efficacy when good tolerance occurs.
 The main clinical implication of the current study is that optimization of circadian-based delivery should allow concomitant improvements in the safety and efficacy of chemotherapy with increased benefit for the individual patient.